-Sacred Heart Academy will provide web-filtering and governing software for each Chromebook.
+Sacred Heart Academy will provide web-filtering and governing software for each Chromebook or laptop.
 This protects students from inappropriate web content at school and at home.
-Additionally, teachers will be able to monitor student use of the Chromebooks to ensure policy compliance and as part of the instructional process.
+Additionally, teachers will be able to monitor student use of the Chromebook or laptops to ensure policy compliance and as part of the instructional process.